January 28, 2015 Medical Conditions

 • Opt for soft, white lights.
 Full-spectrum lights produce greater amounts of blue light (which can harm the eyes) and UV radiation.

 Light boxes are a covered benefit under most CDPHP policies.
-Members with mental health benefits through CDPHP may call the CDPHP Behavioral Health Access Center to obtain information about available network services and light box authorizations, at 1-888-320-9584, t0ll-free, between 8 a.m. and 6 p.m., Monday through Friday.
+Members with mental health benefits through CDPHP may call the CDPHP Behavioral Health Access Center to obtain information about available network services and light box authorizations, at 1-888-320-9584, toll-free, between 8 a.m. and 6 p.m., Monday through Friday.

 Psychotherapy